Try Out Our NEW Disneyland Ticket Calculator!

 Prince Eric’s Village Market | Snack Stand

-Just across from Ariel’s Grotto, Prince Eric’s Village Market is a cute little open-air food stand with a selection of simple snacks like jumbo pretzels and grapes, the quintessential turkey leg, and a few frozen slushes.
-Our favorite thing here is the Mermaid Donut, a yeast donut with purple icing and white chocolate whozits and whatzits from Ariel’s Grotto.
+Just across from Ariel’s Grotto, Prince Eric’s Village Market is a cute little open-air food stand with a selection of simple snacks like jumbo pretzels and grapes, the quintessential Turkey Leg, and a few frozen slushes.

 Storybook Treats | Snack Stand

 Frozen treats are the focus at this little ice cream stand between The Friar’s Nook and The Many Adventures of Winnie the Pooh.
 Cups of soft serve, floats, and strawberry or hot fudge sundaes are all available.
-Fortunately, for everyone, Dole Whip has also found its way here, so we highly recommend the Peter Pan Float, a yummy mix of lime Dole Whip and Sprite all topped with a chocolate feather.
+Fortunately, for everyone, Dole Whip has also found its way here, so we highly recommend the Rapunzel Sundae, shortcake crowned with Dole Whip Lemon, wild berry soft-serve and sugar flowers, or the Aurora Cone, Dole Whip Strawberry and blue soft-serve (you know—make it pink, make it blue).

 The Friar’s Nook | Quick Service Restaurant

 Looking for something comforting and filling to get you through the rest of your Disney day?
 Head on over to The Friar’s Nook in Fantasyland.
-Right next to Princess Fairytale Hall, this walk-up stand dishes up such indulgent entrees as Creamy Bacon Macaroni & Cheese or the super tasty Loaded Buffalo Chicken Tots.
+Right next to Princess Fairytale Hall, this walk-up stand dishes up such indulgent entrees as Creamy Bacon Macaroni & Cheese or the super tasty Curry Brat Tots.
 There’s also a plant-based brat here for any vegetarians or vegans.

 Frontierland Restaurants